ceciliabilbao/izandescriptive/README.md

 ### Application

-- Read csv.
+- Reads csv.
-- Selects numerical variables from de dataframe.
+- Selects numerical variables from the dataframe.
 - Creates histograms, raincloud graphs and a heatmap graph.

 ### PyPi